Does Blue Cross Insurance Cover Therapy?

 Again, your specific policy may have specific requirements, and may not cover every counselling philosophy out there.
 Before setting your heart on a particular counselling type, or making an appointment, check the policy thoroughly.

-Many therapists specialize in multiple behavioral health treatments and types.
+Many therapists specialize in multiple behavioural health treatments and types.
 Some therapy platforms give you tools to filter available therapists by modality or issue (e.g. cognitive behavioural therapy, workplace stress, body image issues, counselling for youth, etc).
 That can help narrow your search options quickly.

 Check your specific policy or consult your human resources department for complete details on your insurance coverage and extended health plan.